yorecode/yorecode/README.md

 ways of thinking about problems and solutions.

 ## REBOL and Red
 All programmers should know about REBOL and Red.
-A different way of thinking, wrapped in a jetpack.
+A different way of thinking, strapped to a jetpack.

 https://www.red-lang.org